D.C. officials slam proposal to erect permanent fencing around U.S. Capitol

 Council Chairman Phil Mendelson agreed, tweeting that he was “vehemently opposed” to the proposal.
 Allen said he’s heard from constituents who are angry about the fencing with barbed wire coiled across the top.

 Daryl Kimball, a 30-year resident of the Capitol Hill neighborhood, called it egregious for Pittman to make such a proposal without any input from those who live and work in the area.
-“If Capitol police did their job we wouldn’t need metal fencing around the perimeter,” he said.
+“If Capitol Police did their job, we wouldn’t need metal fencing around the perimeter,” he said.
 “If this goes forward in a way that disrespects the citizens, there will be a significant outcry about this for years to come.”

-Allen called on congressional leadership to find a way to boost security without walling off the complex saying the issue reflects the disenfranchisement of D.C. residents who live in a district that lacks statehood.
+Allen called on congressional leadership to find a way to boost security without walling off the complex, saying the issue reflects the disenfranchisement of D.C. residents who live in a district that lacks statehood.

 “I can tell you, if D.C. had two senators, this wouldn’t be happening,” Allen said.
-“If we had our own representation this wouldn’t be happening.”
+“If we had our own representation, this wouldn’t be happening.”

 Karoun Demirjian contributed to this report.